octagonal/AnthonyMadhvani_Bachelorproef/paper/050_practical_analysis_design_patterns.md

 # Practical Analysis of Design Patterns

 Having developed the application, the various architectures will now be examined one by one according to a number of quality indicators.
+In conclusion, advice will be handed out for deciding which architecture would best fit a project.

 ## Resource usage